Indian Coast Guard intercepts Pak boat with crew, arms and drugs

 The release also mentioned that it was the seventh joint operation by the ICG and Gujarat ATS in the last 18 months

-The Indian Coast Guard (ICG) said on Monday that they intercepted a Pakistani boat with 10 crew members carrying arms, ammunition and 40kgs of narcotics was intercepted off the Gujarat coast.
+The Indian Coast Guard (ICG) said on Monday that they intercepted a Pakistani boat with 10 crew members carrying arms, ammunition and 40 kgs of narcotics, off the Gujarat coast.

 In their official press release, the ICG said that they received inputs from the Gujarat Anti-Terrorist Squad.